Steve Smith (American Dad!)

 Steven Anita "Steve" Smith is a fictional character in the animated television series American Dad!, voiced by Scott Grimes.
 He is Stan and Francine Smith's 14-year-old son and Hayley's younger brother as well as the youngest of the series' six main characters.

-Steve only has three human geeky friends that always stand by his side no matter what crazy scenario is going on.
-However, he has the strongest friendship with the family alien Roger, as they frequently go on wild adventures together.
+Steve only has three human geeky friends who frequently accompany him throughout the series, particularly inside their school, Pearl Bailey High.
+However, his strongest bond is with the family alien, Roger, as they frequently go on surreal adventures together.

-The character was initially voiced by Ricky Blitt and was designed as geeky and physically gawky.
-Halfway through production of the first season, Grimes replaced Blitt and Steve's design was made to be more physically attractive, so he would be less comparable to Neil Goldman from Family Guy.
+The character was initially voiced by Ricky Blitt in an unaired pilot screener and was designed as geeky and physically gawky.
+Grimes replaced Blitt for the aired pilot and Steve's design was made to be more physically attractive, so he would be less comparable to Neil Goldman from Family Guy.